eljanmahammadli/gradipy/README.md

 While gradipy may not be your top-tier production tool (we'll leave that to the heavyweights), it's more like a trusty sidekick on your learning expedition.
 Because, let's be honest, understanding the nitty-gritty of neural networks by rolling up your sleeves and implementing from scratch?
 That's the real superhero origin story.
 Serious learning, a bit of coding flair, and a sidekick named gradipy—what more could you want?

+Additionally, any contributions to gradipy are welcomed.
+Given the evolving nature of the project, there might be seminar bugs or opportunities to refine design choices.
+Your input is appreciated in making gradipy even better.

 ## Desired features to add:
 - PyTorch like API for most important blocks for training NNs
 - Convolutional layers for image processing